Quantcast

 Humidity and Rain

 • In a pine forest, your friend is the pinecone.
 While not a traditional bloom, the pine tree’s cone is believed to be one of the most reliable precipitation prognosticators.
-They change shape according to whether it is wet or dry!
+They change shape depending on whether it is wet or dry!
 In dry conditions, a cone’s scales stand separately and stiffly; in dampness, the scales soften a bit and close up to assume the cone’s familiar shape.

 • Also, look up at the leaves of oak or maple trees.
-These leaves tend to curl in high humidity, which tends to precede a heavy rain.
+These leaves tend to curl in high humidity, which tends to precede heavy rain.
 Just like frizzy hair does!

 Pimpernel, pimpernel, tell me true,